axelarnetwork/axelar-amplifier/doc/src/overview.md

 ### Chain-Codec

-The [chain-codec](contracts/chain_codec.md) contract abstracts away chain-specific functionality for a chain.
+The [chain-codec](contracts/chain_codec.md) contract abstracts away chain-specific encoding/decoding functionality for a chain, such as encoding proofs, validating addresses, etc.
 It is used internally by the multisig-prover and voting-verifier contracts.

 ### Multisig Contract